CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 A measurement spec is attached to the material spec to measure "tastiness."
 Finally, run objects are created corresponding to each spec, to represent what actually happened.
 Whew!
-That's a lot, which is why we have created additional tooling, both in code and in the GUI, to automate this process.
+That's a lot, which is why this is best done with additional tooling, whether in code or in the GUI.

 A rendering of this example material history is shown below.